aspectron/kaspa-mdbook/src/integrating-wasm/index.md

 ## Loading into a Web App

-Loading in a Web Browser requires an import of the JavaScript module and an async await for a bootstrap handler as follows:
+Loading in a Web Browser requires an import of the JavaScript module and an async await for a bootstrap handler as follows.

+### Example

 ```html
 <html>